-We have developed a robust experimental pipeline that exploits purification from a single epitope tag (often 3xFLAG), using proteins expressed at near endogenous levels to identify interaction partners.
-We have further created a database system called ProHits to manage all the MS interaction data and co-developed scoring tools to identify true interactors using semi-quantitative approaches.
-To prototype the AP-SWATH quantitative proteomics approach, we used two melanoma-associated sequence variants for the cyclin-dependent kinase CDK4, R24C and R24H.
-These preclude association of CDK4 with a family of polypeptide inhibitors, the INK proteins, resulting in unrepressed CDK4 activity and accelerated cellular proliferation[7, 58].
-Consistent with the critical role of the CDK4-INK relationship in cancer, INK proteins are recurrently down-regulated in melanoma and other cancers.
+While the static interactome work described above was employing semi-quantitative measures to discriminate between true and false positive interactions (all work is currently handled in our interaction proteomics LIMS ProHits), this approach proved insufficiently accurate to capture mutation/treatment-induced changes in association.
+Furthermore, the approach is not appropriate for quantification at the peptide level, which is what is required for the identification of the acetylated peptide specificity.
+Co-applicants on this grant (Pawson and Gingras) have coupled affinity purification (AP) to targeted mass spectrometry (SRM) in the past, to successfully quantify interactome changes (ref, and Zheng et al., under review at Nature), but needed to develop a more rapid method to rapidly quantify multiple interactome components across varied conditions.
+In collaboration with AB SCIEX, we therefore implemented an AP-SWATH approach, which was first validated on known regulated interactions.
+We next applied this pipeline to the investigation of the changes in BET family interaction profiles imparted by treatment with the JQ1 inhibitor (an inactive isomer was used as a control).
+As expected based on the mode of action of the pharmacological compound, association of BRD3 with histones was markedly decreased, while interaction with several other proteins was maintained, indicating that they are not mediated by the KAc-bromodomain interaction.
+Surprisingly, new interaction partners were found to be enriched following JQ1 treatment, suggesting new links to DNA damage and transcription.
+Similar data were obtained for other BET family members, with JQ1 and other inhibitors.
 In these experiments, quantification of SWATH data was accomplished by a targeted data extraction strategy using a spectral library which we built from the same samples by standard DDA.
 In collaboration with CCMS, we aim to extend this approach to i) aggregate all DDA runs into a reusable spectral library that can be used for analysis of any SWATH run (interacts with TRD3), ii) develop methods for peptide identification (instead of just quantification) by spectral library and database searching of SWATH spectra (interacts with TRD3 and TRD7) and iii) develop methods for identification of modified peptides for which only the unmodified or less-modified version of the peptide is present in either a database or the spectral library (interacts with TRD3 and TRD7).

 The data already planned for acquisition in this funded project will be ideal for these TRDs because it contains validated identifications of modified peptides (e.g., the subset of quantifiable peptides from Figure 1) but also provides opportunities for potentially discovering new modified peptides or new interaction partners as we become able to directly search SWATH spectra instead of limiting their use to peptide quantification only.